Key takeaways:

 5. What if I have a financial emergency?

 Building an emergency fund can allow you to continue investing even when a curveball comes your way.
-It could help with managing risk by ensuring that you don't have to sell off investments to cover cash flow gaps.
+Backup funds can help manage risk by ensuring you don't have to sell off investments to cover cash flow gaps.